 $11,000 per year in MC employee TA, $54,000 program total.
 Includes the cost of the course, textbooks, and certification tests.
 Students must be prepared to make up the difference in tuition costs and be committed to maintaining an 8-credit minimum per year.

 $5,000 per year in MC employee TA, $22,800 to $28,500 program total.
 Includes the cost of the course, textbooks, and certification tests.
 SANS.edu has partnered with Mastercard to provide an in-kind scholarship that will enable MC employees to use their tuition assistance to take courses without an out of pocket expense.
 MC employees may take one class per year (as an exception to the SANS.edu policy) for a total of 4 or 5 years in the graduate certificate programs.

 Graduate Certificate Programs:

 $7,500 per year in MC employee TA, $39,000 program total.
 Includes the cost of the course, textbooks, and certification tests.
 MC employees must pay out of pocket to maintain the 4 class per year academic requirement.

 $5,000 per year in MC employee TA, $18,600 program total.
 Includes the cost of the course, textbooks, and certification tests.
-SANS.edu is providing an internal $500.00 scholarship type funding source for MC employees to use their $5,000.00 a year funding and not have out of pocket expense.
+SANS.edu has partnered with Mastercard to provide an in-kind scholarship that will enable MC employees to use their tuition assistance to take courses without an out of pocket expense.
 MC employees may take one class per year (as an exception to the SANS.edu policy) for a total of 4 years in the undergraduate certificate program.